IaaS, PaaS, and SaaS Explained

 There is a secret, and once you learn it, you too can become one of those people throwing out techy acronyms.
 It involves IaaS, PaaS, and SaaS.
 The last three letters are the easiest.
 As a service.
 Infrastructure as a Service, Platform as a Service, or Software as a Service.
-We are going to break down the difference below.
+With the help of Power Consulting, we are going to break down the difference below.

 Software as a Service

 This is the most common of cloud application services, SaaS merely means that your software is hosted on the cloud and requires the internet to access it.
 In the past, you had to purchase software and load it on your computer.
 When a new version of a software was released, you had to upgrade.
 With SaaS, you buy a subscription to software and the developers update it for you.

 It is the easiest to get started with and doesn’t require any coding or in-depth technical knowledge.
 This is perfect for a startup or small business that needs to get up and running quickly.
 Most applications do not require downloading, and the users are not responsible for updates.
 All you need is an internet connection for access.